-Glaziers install windows, skylights, and other glass products in storefronts and buildings.
+Glaziers install glass in windows, skylights, and other fixtures in buildings.

 As in many other construction trades, the work of glaziers is physically demanding.
 They may experience cuts from tools and glass, falls from ladders and scaffolding, and exposure to solvents.
 Most work full time.

 Glaziers typically enter the occupation with a high school diploma and learn their trade through an apprenticeship or on-the-job training.